Corporate Governance

 - building reporting processes, procedures and infrastructure for benchmarking KPI’s and Monthly Recurring Revenue (MRR) metrics that the Group applies consistently across all business units to measure operational performance.

-- development of a ‘Playbook’ based on a RASCI model (setting out who is Responsible, Accountable, Supporting, Consulted and Informed for particular ‘Milestones/Tasks’) which sets Objectives and Key Results (OKRs) agreed with the Management teams to measure the success of a financial year, align future objectives, identify operational efficiencies, evaluate pricing and determine where organic investment should go.
+- development of a Strategy map and operational ‘Playbook’ based on a RASCI model (setting out who is Responsible, Accountable, Supporting, Consulted and Informed for particular ‘Milestones/Tasks’) which sets Objectives and Key Results (OKRs) agreed with the Management teams to measure the success of a financial year, align future objectives, identify operational efficiencies, evaluate pricing and determine where organic investment should go.

 - The Company has information systems for monitoring its financial performance against approved budgets and forecasts.